Chelae

-A chela (/ˈkiːlə/) – also called a claw, nipper, or pincer – is a pincer-like organ at the end of certain limbs of some arthropods.
-The name comes from Ancient Greek χηλή, through New Latin chela.
+A chela (/ˈkiːlə/) – also called a claw, nipper, or pincer – is a pincer-shaped organ at the end of certain limbs of some arthropods.
+The name comes from Ancient Greek χηλή, through Neo-Latin chela.
 The plural form is chelae.
 Legs bearing a chela are called chelipeds.
 Another name is claw because most chelae are curved and have a sharp point like a claw.